c-bull/www_data_collector/README.md

     }
 ]
 ```
 We are also interested in the vehicle specification.
-It is presented in a table below.
+It is presented in a table.

 ![Alt text](/readme_img/img6.png)

-Since the parameters listed in the table do not have uniqie tags in the HTML document, we will use a Soup Sieve.
+Since the parameters listed in the table do not have unique tags which we can reference, we will use a Soup Sieve.
 It basically tells the program how to traverse the document to access the elements we are interested in.
 At the bottom of the developers tools there is a path to the tag we are currently inspecting.
 Our job is to convert it to a sieve_selector.

 ![Alt text](/readme_img/img7.png)